 - You’re happy with the position of your breasts.
 Perhaps the most obvious indicator for your need for breast lift surgery is your personal satisfaction with your breasts.
 If you’re happy with their placement and don’t feel an urgent need to lift them, then there’s probably no reason to undergo the surgery.
 You know your body best.

 Combining breast lift with breast augmentation is a relatively common technique, but it does come with some caveats.
 Recuperation after a combined breast augmentation and lift is usually a bit more involved than that of a standard breast augmentation because the muscles are affected during surgery.
 This adds a bit of time to the healing process—typically only a day or so.

 The factors I outlined in this blog post are meant to be guideposts, not medical advice.
 The most certain way to determine your eligibility for breast augmentation and lift is through an in-person consultation.
 During this appointment, I perform a thorough assessment of your breasts and discuss your desired outcome and long-term goals.
 Once I understand you as an individual, we can work together to create a surgical plan that helps you achieve your goals.

 I invite you to begin today.
-If you’re ready to discuss breast augmentation in the Downers Grove and Naperville area, please contact my office to arrange your first visit.
+If you’re ready to discuss breast augmentation (with or without a lift), please contact my office to arrange your first visit.
 I look forward to getting to know you!